Beautiful Brown Eyes

 In order to avoid accidentally playing Progression V7 in place of Progression W7 for Beautiful Brown Eyes at the jam, some may find it helpful to remind themselves before the song starts that in the last half of the progression for Beautiful Brown Eyes, the 4 chord is followed immediately by the 5 chord (instead of returning to the 1 chord first before going to the 5 chord).

-When there are four different types of lead instruments at the jam, I most often arrange the song as follows:
+When there are three or four different types of lead instruments at the jam, I most often arrange the song as follows:

 with all breaks being full-length breaks (four musical lines: the same as the number of lines of complete verse or of a complete chorus).

-These arrangements have more in common with the arrangements of the song on the Gibson Brothers and Arthur Smith recordings than with the arrangements on the other two recordings.
-On the Jimmy Martin recording, the intro break is a half-length break (using the last half of the progression).
+These arrangements have more in common with the arrangements of the song on the Gibson Brothers, Arthur Smith, and Snake River Boys recordings than with the arrangements on the other three recordings.
+On the Jimmy Martin and Bailey Brothers recordings, the intro break is a half-length break (using the last half of the progression).
 On the Red Allen recording, the intro break is a quarter-length break (called a 'turnaround', using the last line of the progression).
-On both of these recordings, the first chorus is immediately followed by a verse instead of by a break.
+On all three of these recordings, the first chorus is immediately followed by a verse instead of by a break.

 The melody sheets attached here are based upon how I sing the melody for the chorus.
-My choice of notes for the chorus is more similar to the Arthur Smith recording than to the other recordings, but my timing on some of the notes is quite different.
-However, on the Arthur Smith recording, the melody for the verses is the same as the melody for the chorus, whereas on the other three recordings, and in the way that I also sing the song, the second line of the melody for the verses differs from the second line of the melody for the chorus.
+My choice of notes (on the Snake River Boys recording and on the jam videos) for the chorus is more similar to the Arthur Smith recording than to the other recordings, but my timing on some of the notes is quite different.
+However, on the Arthur Smith recording, the melody for the verses is the same as the melody for the chorus, whereas on the other recordings, and in the way that I also sing the song, the second line of the melody for the verses differs from the second line of the melody for the chorus.

 The melody, as I sing it, consists of the first 6 notes of the Major Scale.
 (In some versions of the melody the 6th note is absent):